chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 - DeserializeElement(buf): Implemented using the 'Decode' function from {{RISTRETTO}}.
   Additionally, this function validates that the resulting element is not the group identity element.
+- Commitment(x, r): Implemented by computing the sum of G.ScalarBaseMult(x) and G.ScalarMult(B2, r), where B2 is the second group generator defined below.

+The encoding of the second generator B2 is d2ac2cd93039618e1ffaebdb5df9044eb6ebc8aa9d47d61ab1d45338f3c18d53.

 # Helper Functions {#helpers}